hcwang24/best_place_to_live/README.md

 ## Description

--   **Statistics Boxes**: Four key statistics for your chosen population of houses.
-These include the number of houses meeting your criteria, their average price, year of construction, and year of major improvements.
+-   **Map**: An interactive map that allows user to see where the properties are located and hover over the point to see the detailed property values.
+Based on the area selection all other components will update in real time.
--   **Map**: An interactive map that allows user to choose a certain area.
+-   **Trendline**: A trendline plot that allows user to see the average property value in different communities of Vancouver, over the past three years.
 Based on the area selection all other components will update in real time.
--   **Histogram**: Property price distribution.
-The range of price shown here is subject to the `Price` slide bar on the left.
+-   **Histogram**: Property type distribution plot showing the price range of different properties in Vancouver.
 Price range and percentage show up when you hover over any bucket in the histogram.
 Optionally you can also change price range by drag-selecting areas within the current plot.
--   **Data Table**: In addition to above visualizations, I also plan to include a `Data Source` component, where users can query and download the raw data as csv a file.
+-   **Pie Chart**: In addition to above histogram, I also included a pie chart showing the percentage of different property types in the communities selected.

 Ideally all the interactive features in these 3 visualizations are linked together.
 When you make a selection on the left sidebar, all visualizaitons will update accordingly as well.